typeable/compaREST/test/golden/common/recursive/report.md

 #### `$.leaf.value.foo(String)`

-The following enum value has been removed:
+The following enum value has been added:

 ``` json
 "a"